aleydatrevinot/NN-Trees/README.md

 # NN-Trees

-## Update April 27, 2021
+## Update May 24, 2021
-Other files will be added in order to make this sun seemlessly.
+* Data files added
+* User would need to download the pdsi data, check link in Data folder's Description.md